smastrom/cypress-wait-frames/README.md

 <br />

-## When to use it
+## When I find it useful

-There are cases where it's impossible to retain retry-ability and you might find yourself guessing timings using `cy.wait`.
+There are cases where it's very hard to retain retry-ability and you might find yourself guessing timings using `cy.wait` or increasing the retry-ability timeout.

 For example when asserting properties not available within Cypress queries: